sav-che/TL-2/Authors/Wassner, Ludwig {std. Wassner}.md

-> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/item/103250#page/154/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/page/33066434) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Wassner, Ludwig (1861-1929), German (Bavarian) high school professor and botanist; studied natural sciences in Regensburg and classical philology in München; teacher at Freising until 1890; from then onward teacher at the Humanistic Gymnasium at Passau, as assistant 1890-1892, teacher 1892-1904 and professor 1904-1924. (*Wassner*).
+Wassner, Ludwig (1861-1929), German (Bavarian) high school professor and botanist; studied natural sciences in Regensburg and classical philology in München; teacher at Freising until 1890; from then onward teacher at the Humanistic Gymnasium at Passau, as assistant 1890-1892, teacher 1892-1904 and professor 1904-1924.
+**Abbreviated name**: *Wassner*

 #### Herbarium and types